kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ### W3C Validator tools

 Tested by W3C validators, issues discovered:
-* Incorrect stucture of button tag - fixed by removing anchor tag and replace with span tag
+* Incorrect structure of the button tag - fixed by removing anchor tag and replace with span tag

 All issues corrected.